|

 Photograph Collection, 1909-1931

-35 b/w photo prints
+35 B/W photo prints

 SWCPC 81

-Bulks with images of railroad properties of the Quanah, Acme and Pacific
+Bulks with images of railroad properties of the Quanah, Acme and Pacific Railway

-Railway Company, headquartered in Quanah, Texas.
+Company, headquartered in Quanah, Texas.
 Includes images of railroad tracks,

-depots, passenger stations, tool house, cotton platform, stock pens, water tank, electric
+depots, passenger stations, tool house, cotton platform, stock pens, water tank,

-roundhouse shed.
+bridge, culvert, and roundhouse shed.
 Bulks with depots.

-The Quanah, Acme and Pacific Railway Company began in 1902 as the Acme, Red River and
+The Quanah, Acme and Pacific Railway Company began in 1902 as the Acme, Red

-Northern in Hardeman County.
-In 1909, owner Sam Lazarus changed the name and extended the
+River and Northern in Hardeman County.
+In 1909, owner Sam Lazarus changed the

-line into Cottle and Motley Counties.
-Transferred from the Matador Land and Cattle Company
+name and extended the line into Cottle and Motley Counties.
+Transferred from the

 Quanah Parker

-Photograph collection, 1962
+Photograph Collection, 1962

 4 copy prints